llazon/llazon.github.io/_posts/2024-06-06-Tailscale.md

 7. Configure other options as needed
 8. Click "Run"

-## Step 5: Automate Deployment with CloudFormation or Terraform
+## Automate Deployment with CloudFormation or Terraform

 For infrastructure-as-code, you can include Tailscale deployment in your templates.